 Consider Your Lifestyle

 We live in stressful, modern times and there are certain aspects of our lifestyles that can have detrimental effects on our ability to absorb dietary nutrients.
 Take control where you can by eating a whole food, high-fiber diet, avoiding harmful substances, and exercising regularly.

-If you regularly consume alcohol, caffeine, and/or tobacco products - you might consider eating your meals/taking your supplements at least 4 hours from the time you indulge in your recreational activities.
-These specific elements tend to decrease the absorption of nutrients by stirring up temporary inflammation of the intestinal lining, negatively impacting digestive enzymes and more.
+If you regularly consume alcohol, caffeine, and/or tobacco products, you might consider eating your meals and taking your supplements at least four hours away from the time you indulge in your recreational activities.
+These specific elements tend to decrease the absorption of nutrients by stirring up temporary inflammation of the intestinal lining, negatively impacting digestive enzymes and the gut microbiome.